BConformeR: A Conformer Based on Mutual Sampling for Unified Prediction of Continuous and Discontinuous Antibody Binding Sites: Methods

 \subsubsection{Feature coupling units}

-To enable bidirectional interaction between the local CNN features and global Transformer representations, we introduce FCUs starting from the second block.
-FCUs consist of two modules: FCU-Down, which passes CNN features to the Transformer; and FCU-Up, which feeds Transformer outputs back to the CNN.
+To enable bidirectional interaction between local CNN features and global Transformer representations, we introduce feature coupling units (FCUs) from the second block.
+FCU-Down projects CNN features into the Transformer space and adds them to the Transformer input: